Lemon Butter Pasta (Pasta al Limone)

 - Butter: Since butter is one of the main ingredients in this lemon butter pasta sauce, we want to make sure to use good-quality butter.
 I prefer European butter for its high-fat content and rich yellow color.
 You can use either salted or unsalted butter according to your taste preferences.

-- Lemon garlic pasta sauce.
-Smash one garlic clove while heating the butter to add a hint of garlic to the sauce.
+- Lemon Garlic Pasta: Smash one garlic clove while heating the butter to add a hint of garlic to the sauce.

-- Spicy.
-Add red pepper flakes for a spicy kick to this fresh lemon pasta recipe.
+- Make it Spicy: Add red pepper flakes for a spicy kick to this fresh lemon pasta recipe.

-- Love veggies.
-Simple vegetables like roasted zucchini or roasted asparagus make a great addition on top of the pasta.
+- Throw in Veggies: Simple vegetables like roasted zucchini or roasted asparagus make a great addition on top of the pasta.

-Step #3: Add the pasta to the pan with lemon butter sauce on low heat, (not medium heat!)
+- Add the pasta to the pan with lemon butter sauce on low heat.
 Give it a toss to coat the spaghetti with the butter.
 Next, add the cheese and lemon mixture to the pasta and toss again.
 Last, add the pasta water to the spaghetti, continuing to stir.
 It will take a few minutes to thicken and create a silky sauce.

-Step #4: Toss in torn basil or chopped parsley if desired.
+- Toss in torn basil or chopped parsley if desired.
 Serve while hot with additional Parmigiano on top.
-Enjoy!

 Recipe FAQ’s